epberdugoc/diabetes/README.md

 build_tree.py -
 Uses the sklearn library to build a single decision tree for predicting readmission rates.

+utils.py -
+Utility functions for understanding the tree structures we create.

 diabetic_data.csv -
 Raw data file from the UCI Machine Learning Repository of all samples and all features.